scmp.com via Reddit

 1. Decrypt Read →

-"Operating at these newly reduced API prices, our production inference engine is running at near full capacity" — Fuli Luo, Xiaomi MiMo team head
+Our production inference engine is running at near full capacity, and we can still essentially break even. — Fuli Luo, Xiaomi MiMo head

 2. Caixin Global Read →